akostrik/stage_telegram_python/README.md

 The installation instructions are provided in this document only for the cloud version _MongoDB Atlas_, however the user can [install MongoDB locally](https://www.mongodb.com/docs/manual/administration/install-on-linux/).

 The speed of MongoDB requests is not critical in this project, because they are much faster than OpenAI requests.
-However, once OpenAI operations are accelerated (by the means described above or others), the database requests can be accelerated by installing MongoDB locally et may be, by using other databases.
+However, once OpenAI operations are accelerated (by the means described above or others), the database requests can be accelerated by installing MongoDB locally and may be, by using other databases.

-A BSON document in MongoDB cannot exceede 16 Mb [^11] and a MongoDB database cannot exceed 64 TB in size.
+A BSON document in MongoDB cannot exceed 16 Mb [^11] and a MongoDB database cannot exceed 64 TB in size.

 ## The limitations related to Telegram
 The application could not read [this channel](https://t.me/generallsvr).